openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Error Response

-If the request contains the wrong access token or the access token is missing, the issuer MUST return the invalid_token error as prescribed in section 3.1 of [@!RFC6750].

-If the request is malformed or contains erroneous parameters, the following errors are specified for 400 Bad Request:

-* invalid_request - the credential request was malformed for example, the credential type and/or the format and/or the proof is missing or the proof is badly formatted
+When the Credential Request is invalid or unauthorized, the Credential Issuer constructs the error response as defined in this section.

-Note.
-This error is defined in section 3.1 of [@!RFC6750].
+The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:

+`invalid_request`:

+- Credential Request was malformed.
+One or more of the parameters (i.e. `format`, `proof`)are missing or malformatted.

+`invalid_token`:

+- Credential Request contains the wrong Access Token or the Access Token is missing

+The following additional error codes are specified:

-* unsupported_credential_type - the requested credential type is not supported
+* `unsupported_credential_type`: requested credential type is not supported
-* unsupported_credential_format - the requested credential format is not supported
+* `unsupported_credential_format`:  requested credential format is not supported

-This is a non-normative example Credential Error Response:
+This is a non-normative example of a Credential Error Response:

 ```
 HTTP/1.1 400 Bad Request